Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment: Conclusion

 \section{Conclusion}

-In this paper, we studied a leverage-constrained multi-period asset allocation problem during high inflation periods.

-We first identified the high inflation periods from historical data using a moving-window filtering algorithm.
-To gain intuition about high-inflation investing, we tested the passive fixed-mix strategies on the bootstrap resampled asset returns from the identified inflation regimes.
-We discovered empirically that passive strategies with the equal-weighted stock index partially stochastically dominate passive strategies with the cap-weighted stock index.

-To mimic the behavior of large sovereign wealth funds, we then studied leverage-constrained multi-period asset allocation problem with the objective of outperforming a passive benchmark strategy.
+{In this paper, our primary objective is to propose a framework that generates optimal dynamic allocation strategies under leverage constraints in order to outperform a benchmark during high inflation regimes.
+Imposing leverage-constraint in multi-period asset allocation is consistent with the practice in large sovereign wealth funds, which often have exposures to alternative assets.
+Our proposed framework efficiently solves high-dimensional optimal control problems, accommodating diverse objective functions, constraints, and data sources.

-Under the assumption that {both} asset prices follow jump-diffusion models, we derived a closed-form solution for a two-asset case under the cumulative tracking difference (CD) objective function.
-In order to obtain a closed-form solution, additional assumptions such as continuous rebalancing, unlimited leverage, and continued trading in insolvency are required.
-The closed-form solution provides useful insight for understanding the behavior of the optimal control.
-Notably, in order to track the elevated target, the optimal control needs to aim higher than the target when making allocation decisions.
+We begin by assuming that both asset prices follow jump-diffusion models.
+Under this assumption, we derive a closed-form solution for a two-asset case using the cumulative tracking difference (CD) objective function.
+However, to obtain this closed-form solution, we need to make additional unrealistic assumptions such as continuous rebalancing, unlimited leverage, and continued trading in insolvency.
+Despite these assumptions, the closed-form solution provides valuable insights into the optimal control behavior.
+Notably, to track the elevated target, the optimal control needs to aim higher than the target when making allocation decisions.

-To address the unrealistic assumptions (e.g., continuous rebalancing, unlimited leverage, trading if insolvent) required by the closed-form solution, we then proposed a novel leverage-feasible neural network (LFNN) model that approximates the optimal control directly.
-The direct approximation of a low-dimensional control bypasses the need for high-dimensional approximation of conditional expectations (which is required in dynamic programming approaches).
-In addition, the LFNN model converts the leverage-constrained optimization problem into an unconstrained optimization problem. {Furthermore, we justify the validity of the LFNN approach by proving that solution to the parameterized unconstrained optimization problem can approximate the solution to the original constrained optimization problem with arbitrary precision.}
+To overcome the limitations of unrealistic assumptions and derive a more practical solution, we introduce a novel leverage-feasible neural network (LFNN) model.
+The LFNN model approximates the optimal control directly, eliminating the need for high-dimensional approximations of conditional expectations required in dynamic programming approaches.
+Additionally, the LFNN model converts the leverage-constrained optimization problem into an unconstrained optimization problem.
+Importantly, we justify the validity of the LFNN approach by mathematically proving that the solution to the parameterized unconstrained optimization problem can approximate the solution to the original constrained optimization problem with arbitrary precision.

-In numerical experiments, we showed that the LFNN model achieves comparable results to an approximate form of the closed-form solution on synthetic data under the CD objective.
-This validates the capability of the LFNN (even with a shallow structure) to represent the optimal control accurately.
-In turn, the closed-form solution improves the interpretability of the neural network model.